gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article V - Activities.md

 ## 5.2 Non-Violent Crimes

-Members of The Pact shall primarily engage in non-violent criminal activities, including but not limited to theft, burglary, fraud, forgery, information brokerage, and smuggling.
+Members of The Pact shall primarily engage in non-violent activities, including but not limited to theft, burglary, fraud, forgery, information brokerage, and smuggling.
 Any activities involving excessive violence or endangerment of innocent lives are prohibited.

 ## 5.3 Secrecy